haxsampo/aoe-app/README.md

 # AoE2 app

-The app is running at https://aoe-app.fly.dev/
+Further developed app running at https://aoe-app-keimo-1.fly.dev/

 ## About the app